SPQ19-20/BSPQ20-E3/README.md

 ### Prerequisites

 To run the server, you will need to install:
-Python
+   -   Python
-MongoDB
+   -   MongoDB
-Django
+   -   Django

 Also, some python libs will be required to run the server correctly.
-For that, execute
+For that, execute:
 ```
 python setup.py install
 ```